This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 A truce proposed by Philippe was accepted by Edward I.

 Edward I was supposed to appear before Parliament at Westminster where the Barons wanted him to abide by rules preventing him levying taxes not agreed upon by the Barons.
 Edward failed to attend but the Barons tracked him down and forced him to comply.

-Edward I married Philippe's sister Margaret and his son, Edward (II), married Philippe's daughter Isabella.
+Edward I married Margaret, the sister of King Philippe of France, and his son, Prince Edward, married Philippe's daughter Isabella.